 Bermuda grass is prized for its ability to withstand drought and cheerfully absorb the full sun.
 It also takes high traffic well, so if you love to hold family parties or host flag football games, this may be the grass for you.
 Plus, it’s easy to care for as well as hard to kill.

 Do expect to mow your lawn frequently because it grows fast and tall.
-For Texas residents, Bermuda grass is an obvious, practical choice.
+For Texas residents, the heat-tolerant Bermuda grass is an obvious, practical choice.

 This variety is known for its ability to survive and thrive with little or no water and in high heat.
 Zoysia grass is equally fond of sun and shade so that it will work well under and near your trees.
 Many homeowners enjoy the look and feel of the thick green carpet it provides.

 Some varieties of Zoysia grass are hardier than others.
-You can choose from several types that are particularly drought-resistant, including El Toro, Empire, and Palisades.
+You can choose from several lawn grass types that are particularly drought-resistant, including El Toro, Empire, and Palisades.

 St. Augustine Grass